NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/5 wave equation/hyperbolic partial differential equations.md

 ### Intro

 Hyperbolic PDEs are usually associated with wave propagation, and are central to hydro- and electro- dynamics.
 What is important to note about [[hyperbolic partial differential equations|hyperbolic PDEs]] is that information is propagated at a finite speed.
-For example:
+This is the prototype example:

 $$ \frac{\delta^{2} u}{\delta t^{2} } = c^{2} \frac{\delta^{2} u}{ \delta x^{2} } $$